We aim to be a net zero total emissions company by 2050.

 - 50% reduction in total emissions by 2035

-- achieve net zero total emission by 2050.
+- an ambition to achieve net zero total emission by 2050.

 Our pathway to net zero